- Food and Cooking»

 5: Black Bean Cookies

-From the same blog as the black bean brownies, I also tried out the black bean cookies.
+From the same blog as the black bean brownies, I also tried out the black bean cookies as my second foray into sweet recipes with black beans.
 They came with an endorsement from my sister, and I was glad I tried them out.
 I omitted the chia seeds and just used regular flour, but they were just as good.

 I highly recommend trying these out.
 It's a great way to have a sweet treat without feeling guilty about it!